 It is important to fill out the SFS fully and accurately and to provide any relevant documentation that we may need to assess your situation; we will only seek information that is relevant to this assessment.

-Once your SFS Application is received in the Arrears Support Unit (ASU) (either by post or faxed by the branch), dedicated professionals will assess your SFS and supporting documentation, taking the following factors into consideration when assessing your situation:
+Once your SFS Application is received in the Arrears Support Unit (ASU) (either by post or from the branch), dedicated professionals will assess your SFS and supporting documentation, taking the following factors into consideration when assessing your situation:

-Our consultants will be in contact with you once the assessment has been completed.
-They will inform you of the decision that has been made.
+Once the assessment has been completed, we will inform you of the decision that has been made.
 Each of the possible alternative repayment arrangements has strict conditions for qualifying and the offer will vary from case to case.
 We may not always be in a position to offer you an arrangement - this will depend on your individual circumstances.

 You may feel it appropriate to seek professional independent advice to assist you at this stage.
-We would also advise you to consider contacting the Money Advice & Budgeting Service (MABS) www.mabs.ie on 0761 07 2000 (Monday to Friday 9am to 8pm) or visiting www.mabs.ie or www.keepingyourhome.ie.
+We would also advise you to consider contacting the Money Advice & Budgeting Service (MABS).
+MABS also operate a service called Abhaile to help homeowners find a resolution to their home mortgage arrears.
+It provides vouchers for free financial and legal advice and help from experts, which are available through MABS.
+MABS can be contacted on 0818 07 2000 (Monday to Friday 9am to 8pm) or visiting the MAB website.

 If you give us your written consent we will liaise with a third party, nominated by you, to act on your behalf.Alternative Repayment Arrangements Make a payment to your mortgage account